K-Centroids Cluster Analysis Tool

 - Number of starting seeds: K-Centroids methods start by taking randomly selected points as the initial centroids.
 The final solution determined by each of the methods can be influenced by the initial points.
 If multiple starting seeds are used, the best solution out of the set of solutions is kept as the final solution.

 Use the Plot Options tab to set the controls for the plot.

-- Plot points: If checked, all points in the data will be plotted, and represented by the cluster number each point is assigned to in the solution.
+- Plot points: If checked, all points in the data are plotted, and represented by the cluster number each point is assigned to in the solution.

-- Plot centroids: If checked, cluster centroids will be plotted, and represented by the number of the cluster for which it is the centroid.
+- Plot centroids: If checked, cluster centroids are plotted, and represented by the number of the cluster for which it is the centroid.

 - The highest number of dimensions to include in biplots: A biplot is a means of visualizing clustering solutions (via principal components) in a smaller dimensional space.
-The dimension is done two dimensions at a time.
+The dimension is done 2 dimensions at a time.
 This option sets the upper limit of the dimensions to use in the visualization.
-For example, if this parameter is set to "3", then biplots will include the first and second, first and third, and second and third principal components in three separate figures.
+For example, if this parameter is set to "3", then biplots includes the first and second, first and third, and second and third principal components in 3 separate figures.

 Use the Graphics Options tab to set the controls for the output.

 - Plot size: Select inches or centimeters for the size of the graph.

 - Graph resolution: Select the resolution of the graph in dots per inch: 1x (96 dpi), 2x (192 dpi), or 3x (288 dpi).